apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/fns_blob.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-# ABFS Driver for FNS Accounts
+# ABFS Driver for Namespace Disabled Accounts (FNS: Flat Namespace)

 ### Note: FNS-BLOB Support is being built and not yet ready for usage.

 ## Background
-ABFS driver is recommended to be used only with HNS Enabled ADLS Gen-2 accounts for big data analytics because of being more performant and scalable.
+The ABFS driver is recommended to be used only with HNS Enabled ADLS Gen-2 accounts for big data analytics because of being more performant and scalable.

 However, to enable users of legacy WASB Driver to migrate to ABFS driver without